• Skip to primary navigation

 Verdict

-When looking for the best baitcaster for light weight lures, nothing beats a product that does the job right and doesn’t cost a fortune just like this model from Lew’s.
+When looking for the best baitcaster for light weight lures, nothing beats LEW’S Fishing Tournament Pro.
+It does the job right and doesn’t cost a fortune making it one of the best baitcaster for the money.

 5. Piscifun Phantom Baitcasting Reel – Best Budget Baitcaster